Seger01/GameEngine/README.md

 - CMake 3.10 or higher
 - A C++ compiler that supports C++17
 - GoogleTest library installed on your system (only if you want to run the tests)
+- Gcov installed on your system if you want the gcov report (sudo apt-get install gcovr)
 - Freetype installed (sudo apt-get install libfreetype-dev)

 # How to Download and Install